Is It Bad to Run in Cushioned Shoes?

 Mounting evidence supports that barefoot running keeps the foots pronatory muscles functional which will keep your landing stability safe and more secure as compared with soft thick cushioned running shoes which were found to actually cause overpronation.

-Another major benefit of running barefoot is it helps you make progress in other areas, such as developing stronger, more tolerant feet because it gives the feet the opportunity to work independently that they cant do otherwise when they’re locked in conventional athletic footwear.
+Another major benefit of running barefoot, or running in barefoot-like shoes, is it helps you make progress in other areas, such as developing stronger, more tolerant feet because it gives the feet the opportunity to work independently that they cant do otherwise when they’re locked in conventional athletic footwear.

 The Home Message